What is the full form of NATO?

 Also Read: What is the full form of ROC?

 With time NATO has proved its relevance and resilience in tackling growing security concerns and fostering international collaboration for almost seven decades.
-NATO, via its sustained commitment to collective defence and alliances, serves as a strong bulwark against insecurity and threats, fostering a safer and more secure world for all of its members and beyond.
+NATO, via its sustained commitment to collective defense and alliances, serves as a strong bulwark against insecurity and threats, fostering a safer and more secure world for all of its members and beyond.

 Leave a Reply